 - Loss of limbs

 Some of these injuries can lead to more urgent and complex conditions.
 For instance, a deep cut could quickly become an infection, leading to more treatment.
 Injuries may require treatment including surgery and physical therapy.
 You could be required to stay in a hospital to receive antibiotics to prevent infections or to receive care to be sure you heal properly.
 On top of that, you may need special medical equipment, like a cast, sling, or crutches.
-If your injuries are serious, you may even need modifications to your home to make it livable for you.
+If your injuries are serious, you may even need modifications to make your home livable.

-Aside from the pain of your injuries, you also must deal with a disruption to your day-to-day life.
+Aside from the pain of your injuries, it would be best if you also dealt with a disruption to your day-to-day life.
 Making dinner, getting your children to school, taking the dog for a walk, or getting dressed could be difficult if not impossible with even a minor arm or leg injury.
 These disruptions are stressful and sometimes even humiliating, all while you are trying to heal your body.
 Your family members may also miss time at work to be able to care for you.
 That means even more lost money.
 You have a right to recoup those costs if your accident was the fault of another driver.

 We want to help your family navigate this process.
 Drastic measures, such as taking on massive debt to pay for medical bills, should not be your only option.
 And it is possible that your insurance does not cover all your costs.
 That is why a lawsuit may be a good option for you.
-Speaking with a lawyer can help you decide on the best steps for you and your case.
-Give the Law Offices of Anidjar & Levine a call for a free consultation at
+Speaking with a Fort Lauderdale personal injury lawyer can help you decide on the best steps for you and your case.
+Give the Law Offices of Anidjar & Levine a call for a free consultation at (800) 747-3733.

 You Have a Right to Compensation

 Drivers in Florida must carry $10,000 in personal injury protection insurance, according to Florida Highway Safety and Motor Vehicles.
-Of course, as you know, the costs can add up very quickly and exceed $10,000 easily.
+Of course, as you know, the costs can easily add up and exceed $10,000.
 A lawsuit may be your best option for recovering your losses that exceed insurance benefits.

-You can recover any costs related to your accident, with some rare exceptions.
+With some rare exceptions, you can recover any costs related to your accident.
 You can recover costs such as medical bills, lost wages, and property damage to your vehicle.
 If your injuries prevent you from making the same salary as you did before the accident, you may also be able to recover what is called diminished earning capacity.
 You can also receive awards for damages such as humiliation, inconvenience, emotional distress, and pain and suffering.
 These consequences of your injuries are just as real and painful as your physical injuries.